 d) configure alarms.

+NOTE: The intention of this requirement is to enable DSOs to manage the set of alarms that the MNO will expose.
+That is, the DSO can create, configure, remove and enumerate the alarms that they request that the MNO expose to the DSO.

-2. The 5G 3GPP management system shall according to mobile network operator policy expose interfaces to third parties that provide a mechanism for the mobile network operator to send alarms to the third party.
+PR 6.4.3-2.
+The 5G 3GPP management system shall according to mobile network operator policy expose interfaces to third parties that provide a mechanism for the mobile network operator to send alarms to the third party.

-3. The 5G 3GPP management system shall support the following alarms and associated configuration:
+PR 6.4.3-3.
+The 5G 3GPP management system shall support the following alarms and associated configuration:

-a) Maximum latency threshold crossed (where the trigger characteristic corresponds to measurement of latency));

-Editor's Note: It is FFS how to define latency in the context of triggering an alarm.

-b) Maximum throughput threshold crossed (where the trigger characteristic corresponds to measurement of [an average for the third party's network traffic]);
+a) Maximum throughput threshold crossed (where the trigger characteristic corresponds to measurement of [an average for the third party's network traffic]);

-c) Maximum packet loss threshold crossed (where the trigger characteristic corresponds to measurement of [an average for the third party's network traffic]);
+b) Maximum packet loss threshold crossed (where the trigger characteristic corresponds to measurement of [an average for the third party's network traffic]);

-Editor's Note: It is FFS how to define packet loss in the context of triggering an alarm.

-d) Cell outage (where the trigger characteristic corresponds to measurement of [where communication service is not possible at all on the the third party]).
+c) Cell outage (where the trigger characteristic corresponds to measurement of [where communication service is not possible at all on the the third party]).